NeoGeographyToolkit/StereoPipeline/docs/tools/dem2gcp.rst

 :numref:`convert_pinhole_model`.

 The small RPC coefficients *must be changed manually to be at least 1e-7*, otherwise they will not get optimized.
 Here, RPC of degree 3 is used.
+A higher degree can can be used, either initially, or for subsequent iterations.

 Optimization of intrinsics with DEM and GCP constraints::